sergant210/modHelpers/core/components/modhelpers/docs/en/script.md

 ##script()
+Registers JavaScript to be injected inside the HEAD tag or before the closing BODY tag.
+Available the script attributes "async" and "defer" or other attributes.

 ```script($src, $start = false, $plaintext = false, $attr = false)```
 - $src - a javascript code or path to js file to inject.